 I have a dilemma: should I buy Mel and her husband a housewarming gift?
 Of course I should.
 She’s my oldest friend and it’s the least that I can do.
 Then again, they’d never pick me up on it.
 He’s too polite and she’s too tolerant.
 I wonder if they’re kinky.

-I rummage through my kitchen cupboard, convinced it will throw up something good.
+I rummage through my kitchen cupboard, convinced that it will throw up something good.
 The spices are old – too old – but I’m loath to throw them out.
 They’re familiar and the best I’ve got to hand.
 The pasta has things crawling on it; at first I think it’s pepper but then I think things through.

 The tubs and plates are crumbed with skid marks from a meal I can’t remember.
 I think of giving up but something catches my eye.
 I pull it out and smile, knowing I’ve struck gold.
 Its provenance is troubling as it rings no bells with me.
 Then I remember: it was the millennium, the sky was pocked with fireworks, and once I had a flatmate.